NGZheWee/ZheWee-NG-Portfolio/Publications/Enhanced Equipment Reliability Through Predictive Maintenance Modeling/README.md

 ## 🔗 How to Cite

-To cite this paper, use the following format:
+To cite my paper, use the following format:
 ```plaintext
 Zhe Wee Ng, "Enhanced Equipment Reliability Through Predictive Maintenance Modeling," under review for publication.